 We implement FLIGHT in TinyOS 2.1x on the TelosB platform.
 The native clock is driven by the built-in crystal oscillator with a 32KHz frequency.
 The AC frequency in our experiments is 50Hz.
 Thus, the frequency of the global reference clock is 100Hz.
 The kernel of FLIGHT includes 600 lines of NesC code that was complied to 2242 bytes of RAM and 16114 byes of ROM.
 As a result, FLIGHT only occupies 23% of the total buffer and the remaining space is available for other applications.
-We use the builtin light sensor on the TelosB mote in our experiments.
+We use the built-in light sensor on the TelosB mote in our experiments.
 The light sensor utilizes an ADC module to measure the light intensity and records it as a corresponding voltage value in the register.
 The standard TinyOS packages the ADC module and relies on the MSP430 Timer to control the ADC sampling.
-The maximum sampling rate of the MSP430 Timer is around 1KHz, which is not fast enough for FLIGHT.
+The maximum sampling rate limited by TinyOS is around 1KHz, which is not fast enough for FLIGHT.
 To overcome this issue, we write a driver to directly access the register of the ADC module.
-By doing so, the effective sampling rate can break the 1KHz barrier and achieves up to
+By doing so, the effective sampling rate can break the 1KHz barrier and achieves up to 83KHz in the implementation.
+There are some system parameters that we have not touched yet and we will later discuss each of them in corresponding sections.